Alfred M. Best

 1962

-Mr. Alfred M. Best was a student, writer, editor, publisher and recognized authority on insurance.
-As founder, president and chairman of the company that bears his name, A. M. Best & Co., he advocated financial standards to serve as guides for the development of sound insurance operations.
-He also introduced and championed proper interpretation of insurance accounting.
-And he wrote and published impartial and objective annual reports and studies that were looked upon---and today continue to be looked on-- for their authority.
+Alfred M. Best, born August 31, 1876 in Caldwell, NJ, was a student, writer, editor, publisher and recognized authority on insurance.
+In 1899, he launched AM Best, the company that bears his name, and along with it, the credit rating industry.
+He introduced and championed proper interpretation of insurance accounting, advocated financial standards to serve as guides for the development of sound insurance operations, and wrote and published annual reports and studies that set the standard for impartiality and objectivity throughout the insurance industry.